-Social dynamics refers to the social changes that occur as a result of interactions between two or more individuals in a society who have a clear psychological connection within the context they are experiencing.
-In social dynamics, social interaction, social groups, and social classes can occur.
-Both rural and urban communities experience social dynamics.
-The mutual influences occurring during interactions between individuals and groups result in social dynamics.
-The forms of social dynamics include social values and norms, individual and organizational behavior patterns, social class structures, and governance systems within a society.
-The development of science and technology is a major factor driving social dynamics.
-The impact of social dynamics can be either positive or negative for society.
-Concrete manifestations of social dynamics include changes in population size, changes in population quality, changes in governance structures, changes in livelihoods, changes in population composition, and more.
+Social dynamics refer to the social changes that occur as a result of interactions between two or more individuals in a society who have a clear psychological connection within the context they experience.

+In social dynamics, social interactions, groups, and classes can occur.
+Both rural and urban communities experience social dynamics (Wu, Tong, Li, Wall, & Wu, 2023).
+Mutual influences occurring during interactions between individuals and groups result in social dynamics.
+Social dynamics include social values and norms, individual and organizational behavior patterns, social class structures, and governance systems within a society.
+The development of science and technology is a major factor in driving social dynamics.
+The impact of social dynamics can be either positive or negative.
+Concrete manifestations of social dynamics include changes in population size, changes in population quality, governance structures, livelihoods, and composition.
 Surjono Sukanto argues that social dynamics are social changes in society that face various forms of problems, whether at the individual or group level, causing social order within society to not function properly.

-One of the factors contributing to social dynamics is the increase in population size.
-As the population increases, so does the scale of social dynamics, both negative and positive.
-One negative factor that may emerge is the rise in poverty rates.
-A large population exacerbates poverty problems.
-Countries with large populations typically have higher poverty rates than those with smaller populations.
-Population size is a crucial indicator in any country.
-Poverty is a fundamental issue for countries worldwide, especially in developing nations, including Indonesia.
-For Indonesia, poverty has long been a persistent issue.
-Nearly every administration in Indonesia has identified poverty as a development problem (Suhandi, Putri, & Agnisa, 2018).
-Poverty refers to a condition where an individual or group is unable to meet their daily needs for food, clothing, and shelter.
-Poverty results in a lower standard of living, with limited access to essential needs.
-A significant portion of the population lives below the poverty line, with many having low incomes.
+One of the factors contributing to social dynamics is population growth.
+As the population increases, the scale of social dynamics also increases, both negative and positive.
+One negative factor that may emerge is the increase in poverty rates.
+A large population exacerbates poverty.
+Countries with large populations typically have higher poverty rates than those with smaller ones.
+Population size is a crucial indicator for any country.
+Poverty is a fundamental issue in countries worldwide, especially in developing nations such as Indonesia.
+Poverty has long been a persistent issue in Indonesia.
+Nearly every Indonesian administration has identified poverty as a development problem (Suhandi, Putri, & Agnisa, 2018).
+Poverty refers to a condition in which an individual or group is unable to meet their daily needs for food, clothing, and shelter.
+Poverty results in a lower standard of living with limited access to essential needs.
+A significant portion of the population lives below the poverty line, with many having low income.

-While the worst poverty is found in developing countries, evidence of poverty exists in all regions.
-In developed countries, this condition is manifested in homelessness, with people wandering in poor urban outskirts and ghettos.
-Poverty can be seen as a collective condition of the poor or a group of poor individuals, and in this sense, entire countries are sometimes considered poor.
+While the worst poverty is found in developing countries, evidence of poverty exists in all regions of the world.
+In developed countries, this condition manifests as homelessness, with people wandering in poor urban outskirts and ghettos.
+Poverty can be seen as a collective condition of the poor or a group of poor individuals, and in this sense, entire countries are sometimes considered poor countries.
 To avoid this stigma, these countries are often referred to as developing countries.
-Poverty cannot be understood using a single dimension or indicator.
-Poverty is a complex issue that requires multidimensional indicators.
+Poverty cannot be understood using a single dimension or an indicator.
+Poverty is a complex issue that requires multidimensional analysis.
 The most commonly used indicators are global indicators that employ a monetary approach, such as the poverty line used by the World Bank with a threshold of USD 1.25 Purchasing Power Parity (PPP) or the basic needs approach used in Indonesia.
-However, these approaches focus solely on income or consumption indicators, and according to Sen (2000), they fail to capture the true root of poverty.
-To approach poverty holistically, the Multidimensional Poverty Index (MPI) was developed.
+However, these approaches focus solely on income or consumption indicators, and according to Sen (2000), they fail to capture the true roots of poverty.
+The Multidimensional Poverty Index (MPI) was developed to approach poverty holistically.
 This concept was first introduced by the Oxford Poverty and Human Development Initiative (OPHI) in collaboration with the United Nations Development Programme (UNDP) in 2010.
 The main purpose of developing this concept was to map poverty indicators more comprehensively and clearly (Alkire & Santos, 2011).
-When applied in Indonesia, three indicators are used to understand poverty, namely health, education, and standards of living.
-These indicators show that a purely monetary and consumption-based approach is insufficient to provide a clear picture of poverty; additional indicators such as health, education, and standards of living are necessary.
+When applied in Indonesia, three indicators are used to understand poverty: health, education, and standards of living.
+These indicators show that a purely monetary and consumptionbased approach is insufficient to provide a clear picture of poverty; additional indicators, such as health, education, and standards of living, are necessary.